Conservation

 Standby or vampire power

-With Halloween just around the corner, BC Hydro is warning customers that spooky energy suckers may already be lurking in the home.
+BC Hydro is warning customers that energy suckers may be lurking in your home.
 A recent BC Hydro survey found that vampire power is on the rise, and most British Columbians own electronics and appliances that are sucking up unnecessary amounts of power.

-Many of these devices are old electronics and appliances that remain plugged in, haunting the house.
+Many of these devices are old electronics and appliances that remain plugged in even when not in use.
 For instance, half of those surveyed admit to still having a cassette player in the home, while 30 percent still own a VCR.

 Here’s how to pull the plug on vampire power in the home: